simonjanssen/flow-like/README.md

 <a name="Headline"></a>

-# Flow-Like: Your Next Generation Workflow OS.
+# Flow-Like: Your Next Generation Typed Workflow OS.

 > *Any flow you like.*

+🚀 Flow Like offers **Typed** Workflows.
+Compared to tools like n8n, these can actually scale.

 🔀 Flow-Like is an enterprise-grade **workflow operating system**.